open-formulieren/open-forms/docs/manual/forms/basics.rst

 Submissions
 -----------

-.. note:: Available in all types of form.
+.. note:: Beschikbaar in alle formuliertypen.

 Optional submission limit per form.
 If set, this can be the limit for the maximum allowed submissions for a specific form.